mewmew/efter-plugget/README.md

 ## Logo

 The default logo used the template is the [Stockholm University logotype](https://medarbetare.su.se/en/our-su/communicate-su/graphic-profile/logotype).
 It is goverened by copyright.
 Replace it with the logo of your University.

+## Etymology

+The package is named _"Efter plugget"_ in tribute of a Swedish song about finishing Uni.